obeli-sk/obelisk/README.md

 * Work stealing executor
     * Periodically locking a batch of currently pending executions, starts/continues their execution
     * Cleaning up old hanging executions with expired locks.
-Executions that have the budget will be retried.
+Executions that have the budget will be retried (planned).

 ## Installation